-Any sport or activity you perform at a high intensity is going to push you outside of your comfort zone.
-And when we exceed our physical limits, be they perceived or actual, we increase the likelihood that our technique may suffer.
+Any form of high-intensity training is going to push you outside of your comfort zone.
+And when we exceed our physical limits, be they perceived or actual, we increase the likelihood that our technique may suffer and cause an injury.

 A broader issue

 The real problem comes in when technique goes out the window completely and natural movement is compromised.
 When this happens our bodies start to compensate, shifting stress and force from weak and tired muscles to accessory muscles which, in most cases, aren’t designed, equipped or conditioned to perform the task efficiently.

 This is when the risk of injury increases along the movement chain, or along complex joint structure such as the hips, shoulders or lower back, or a point of weakness in the extremities.
 This is the reason why the high-intensity exercise environment has developed somewhat of a bad name.

 Many of these problems are grounded in our conventional approach to physical development, which has meant that most people have transitioned from the functional movements and exercises performed in physical education classes at school, to exercises in mainstream gyms that focus on enhancing aesthetics, particularly the muscles that are most visible from the front.

 There is a general lack of thought or focus given to the muscles at the back of the body or the deep, supporting and postural muscles that are vital for efficient, powerful human movement.
 This leads to compromised joint mobility and poor movement efficiency due to the muscle imbalances created by this ‘one-sided’ training focus.